 Of course, when you decide to incorporate some of these keywords into your description, make sure they are relevant to the listing.

-Avoid these words
+Avoid these words in your real estate listing description

 - Fixer